lenzloesche/capstone-project/README.md

 ## Capstone Project

 This project is called "Fitness App" and it is my capstone project from the "neue fische" boot camp.

-You can currently search for exercises and you can save exercises in a calendar.
+- You can search for exercises and favorite them.
-You can favorite exercises and you can see a animation of the running you have done.
+- You can save your exercises in a calendar and you can see a animation of the running you have done.
-You can search for a food on the diet site.
+- You can search for food on the diet site with more information.

 ---